 - Mary Phipps Shepherd Graduate Fellowship

 - Dawn and Lawrence Taylor Dissertation Awards

 This is the signature graduate fellowship program at the University of Tennessee, Knoxville.
 The fellowships are coupled with a tuition waiver and a graduate assistantship in order to create a financial package to attract top doctoral students to our campus.
 The recipients are known as Tennessee Fellows.
 Visit our TFGE page for details.

 Tennessee Doctoral Fellowships

+The Access and Diversity Fellowships have been renamed the Carolyn R. Hodges Graduate Fellowships, in honor of the first African American Vice Provost and Dean of the Graduate School.
 These Fellowships are provided to recruit students to UT in support of our educational mission and diversity-related goals.
 These awards are made annually.
-Visit our Endowed Graduate Fellowships page for eligibility requirements.
+Visit the Carolyn R. Hodges Graduate Fellowships page for eligibility requirements.

 These fellowships are allotted to colleges each year to attract new graduate students.
 These awards are made for a period of four years in order to incentivize student retention and graduation.
 (Note: These funds have been previously referenced as ‘topoffs.’)

 These are fellowships supplied by federal entities (NASA, NIH, NSF, etc.).
 These are external awards that are managed jointly by the Graduate School, the Office of Research and Engagement, and academic units.
 The most common type of federal fellowship at UT is the National Science Foundation Graduate Research Fellowship Program (NSF GRFP).